lucasjinreal/d3/README.md

 At last, **please noted that, d3 will always keep detectron2 main stream updated, which means all detectron2 new features will always merge into d3**.

-> d3 will not changing detectron2 unless becoming a stable release.
+> d3 will not changing detectron2 package name unless becoming a stable release.